The Hopf category of Frobenius algebras: Preliminaries and first results

 \begin{proof} The existence of the coalgebra morphisms $m_{A,B,C}$ and $j_A$, as well as the associativity and unitality conditions for them, follow from the universal property of the universal measuring coalgebras.
 Indeed, by Lemma~\ref{le:meascomposition}(2), it follows that

 is a measuring of $\Omega$-algebras from $C$ to $A$.
-By the universal property of $(\Cc(C,A),\psi_{AC})$, it then follows that there exists indeed a coalgebra map $m_{A,B,C}$ as in the statement of the Proposition.
+By the universal property of $(\Cc(C,A),\psi_{AC})$ there exists a coalgebra map $m_{A,B,C}$ as in the statement of the proposition.
 Similarly, the isomorphism $k\ot A\cong A$, which is a measuring of $\Omega$-algebras in a trivial way, implies the existence of the coalgebra map $k\to \Cc_{A,A}$ by the universal property of $(\Cc(A,A),\psi_{AA})$.
 The associativity and counitality axioms then following again by the unicity in the universal properties of the universal measuring coalgebras.

 The last statement is a consequence of Lemma~\ref{le:meascomposition}(1).
 Indeed, by the universal property of $\Cc(A,B)$, there is a bijection between measurings $k\ot B\to A$ and coalgebra morphisms $k\to \Cc(A,B)$.
 By Lemma~\ref{le:meascomposition}(1), the former is exactly a morphism of $\Omega$ algebras $B\to A$, where as the latter corresponds to a grouplike element in $\Cc(A,B)$. \end{proof}